Skip to Content

 Are there any bills that you can get rid of completely?

 Maybe you have a land line at your house that you can get rid of because everyone always uses cell phones.
 Or maybe it will save you money to have less cell phones.
-If you’re paying for cell phones for your kids, can you get rid of those (or have multiple kids share a phone)?
+(Modafinil) If you’re paying for cell phones for your kids, can you get rid of those (or have multiple kids share a phone)?
 How often will they ever be somewhere where there isn’t someone they can borrow a phone from if they need to call?
 I know it’s not ideal, but when times are tough, you need to re-examine every expense.

 Next, you can try to negotiate other fixed bills.